CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Introduction

-We benchmark 26 state-of-the-art audio language models on MDAR and observe that they exhibit limitations in complex reasoning tasks.
-In the single-choice setting, Qwen2.5-Omni (open-source) achieves 76.67\% accuracy, whereas GPT-4o Audio (closed-source) reaches 68.47\%.
+We benchmark 26 state-of-the-art audio language models on CMDAR and observe that they exhibit limitations in complex reasoning tasks.
+In the CMDAR-main, Qwen2.5-Omni (open-source) achieves 76.67\% accuracy, whereas GPT-4o Audio (closed-source) reaches 68.47\%.
 Among different tasks of single-choice questions, Qwen2.5-Omni~\citep{Qwen2.5-Omni} performs worst on temporal reasoning (71.43\%), while GPT-4o Audio struggles most on scene reasoning (61.27\%).
-However, GPT-4o Audio substantially outperforms Qwen2.5-Omni on the more challenging multiple-choice and open-ended tasks.
+However, GPT-4o Audio substantially outperforms Qwen2.5-Omni on the more challenging multiple-choice with multiple audios and open-ended tasks.
 Across all three question types, no model surpasses 80\% performance.
-Overall, these results indicate that even the strongest available models still exhibit significant room for improvement.
-These findings underscore the unique challenges posed by MDAR and its value as a benchmark for advancing audio reasoning research.
-Overall, our contributions are three-fold: \begin{enumerate} \parskip{0em} \item We introduce MDAR, a large-scale benchmark focusing on evaluating multi-scene and dynamic audio reasoning across five categories, spanning three question types, and for the first time proposing multiple-choice questions with multiple audios. \item We construct a high-quality data-construction workflow and provide carefully curated audio clips paired with human-annotated questions and answers to systematically evaluate both perceptual and high-level reasoning abilities. \item We conduct a comprehensive evaluation of state-of-the-art models, revealing the significant challenges posed by MDAR and highlighting key areas for improvement in next-generation audio reasoning agents. \end{enumerate}
+These results indicate that even the most powerful models currently still have significant room for improvement, and finally we provide corresponding suggestions for the future development of LALMs.
+These findings underscore the unique challenges posed by CMDAR and its value as a benchmark for advancing audio reasoning research.
+Overall, our contributions are three-fold:

+\begin{enumerate} \parskip{0em} \item We introduce CMDAR, a first large-scale Chinese benchmark focusing on evaluating multi-scene and dynamic audio reasoning across five categories, spanning three question types. \item We construct a high-quality data construction workflow and provide curated audio clips paired with human re-annotated questions and answers to systematically evaluate both perceptual and high-level reasoning abilities. \item We conduct a comprehensive evaluation of state-of-the-art models, revealing the significant challenges posed by CMDAR and give suggestions of highlighting key areas for improvement in next-generation audio reasoning agents. \end{enumerate}